• Skip to primary navigation

 How to Build:

-• Connect the output of the floating level detector to the input of the relay driver.
+• Use Q4 BS170 MOSFET and R9 to build relay driver and connect output of level detector to input of relay driver.

 Power Supply Connection: